Modern Benoni: Taimanov Attack and other lines: 7.f4

-7.Bd3: Knaak Variation
+Knaak Variation: 7.Bd3

 The move 7.Bd3 is sometimes used by White to enter the Modern Main Line after 7...Bg7 8.h3 without allowing Black's attempts to play an early ...Bg4.
 It is also the prelude to a variation championed by Rainer Knaak, 7...Bg7 8.Nge2 0-0 9.0-0.
-White's plan is to play for a kingside attack beginning with the moves Ng3, f2-f4, and then either e4-e5 or f4-f5.
+White's plan is to play for a kingside attack beginning with the moves Ng3, f2–f4, and then either e4–e5 or f4–f5.
 A famous demonstration of White's kingside attack was the game Penrose–Tal, Leipzig ol 1960.
-However, the development of the knight to e2 rules out the Nf3-d2-c4 manoeuvre, so Black is able to get quick counterplay on the queenside with ideas like ...c5-c4 followed by ...Nd7-c5.
+However, the development of the knight to e2 rules out the Nf3–d2–c4 manoeuvre, so Black is able to get quick counterplay on the queenside with ideas like ...c5–c4 followed by ...Nd7–c5.

-7.f3: Kapengut Variation
+Kapengut Variation: 7.f3

 In 1996 Albert Kapengut published a dense analysis of the move 7.f3, which now bears his name.
 Kapengut himself gave it the name "Half-Sämisch Variation", because the positions it leads to are often reached via transposition from the Sämisch Variation of the King's Indian Defence.
-The pawn on f3 overprotects e4 and prevents ...Ng4, so that White can continue 7...Bg7 8.Bg5 and retreat the bishop to e3 after ...h7-h6 without it being further harassed by Black's knight.
+The pawn on f3 overprotects e4 and prevents ...Ng4, so that White can continue 7...Bg7 8.Bg5 and retreat the bishop to e3 after ...h7–h6 without it being further harassed by Black's knight.
 Notable past practitioners of this line have included Viktor Korchnoi and Murray Chandler.